cosmos/gaia/docs/althea/althea-testnet-docs/setting-up-a-validator.md

 ## What do I need?

-A Linux server with any modern Linux distribution, 2gb of ram and at least 20gb storage.
-Requirements are very minimal.
+A Linux server with any modern Linux distribution, 4cores, 8gb of ram and at least 20gb of SSD storage.

 I also suggest an open notepad or other document to keep track of the keys you will be generating.